vuestorefront/vue-storefront/packages/core/docs/guide/error-handling.md

 };
 </script>
 ```

-There is a dedicated TypeScript interface for every composable.
-Take a look at this one from `useCart`:
+The `@vue-storefront/core` package exports interfaces for `error` objects for every composable.
+Let's take a look at the one from the `useCart` composable:

 ```ts
 export interface UseCartErrors {